bustamante-lab/medal/README.md

 ## Citation
 For citation and more information refer to:

->A. Lopez Pineda et al. (2019) "Patient similarity in the longitudinal care of patients with polypharmacy treatment" (in preparation)
+>A. Lopez Pineda et al. (2019) "Medal: a similarity metric in the longitudinal care of patients with polypharmacy treatment" (in preparation)

 ## Dependencies